-On a monthly basis and as part of the monitoring process, Q&C Specialists review documents submitted by the Network Provider to qc@4Kids4Families.org.
+On a monthly basis and as part of the monitoring process, Q&C Specialists review documents submitted by the Network Provider to the Texas Provider Gateway and to qc@4Kids4Families.org.
 These include:

-- investigation information such as letters received from RCCI or RCCR regarding investigations of abuse, neglect, or exploitation of children. - Heightened monitoring information (if applicable) such as weekly visit letters, quarterly reviews, and annual plans from the Heightened monitoring team. - submission of incidents reports as mentioned previously in this Provider manual.
+- Investigation information such as letters received from RCCI or RCCL regarding investigations of abuse, neglect, or exploitation of children; - Heightened monitoring information (if applicable) such as weekly visit letters, quarterly reviews, and annual plans from the Heightened monitoring team; and - Submission of incident reports as mentioned previously in this provider manual.